-Perfecting your prelim 17: riding beautiful transitions - Horse & Hound
+Perfecting your prelim 17A: riding beautiful transitions - Horse & Hound

-Welcome to your seventh e-Training lesson with Keith Robertson.
+This article originally formed week seven of Horse & Hound’s e-Training series with Keith Robertson.

 This week Keith explains how to ride beautiful transitions with the view to improving your prelim test riding.
-This week we focus on prelim 17.
-Enjoy your schooling and remember to let us know how you got on!
+This week we focus on prelim 17A.

 Session 1: canter to trot transitions across the diagonal